 On top of the above-mentioned best practices, you can also twist your Product Recommenders a bit by adding more information to them.
 So, let’s say a customer filled out your questions.
 Instead of just displaying a couple of products, you can add social proof.
 With that, you’ll provide an extra layer of awesomeness as you are not only recommending but also including reviews from other customers.

 We would like to mention the following five simple steps to make a Product Recommender:

 1. Reuse existing content

 As a starting point, revise all the content you already have on your website and social media channels.
 You might find articles, landing pages, or polls that already guide your customers’ choices efficiently.
 You can reuse and transform these into an engaging Product Recommender to boost user experience.
 Nine out of ten B2B buyers claim that online content has a moderate to major effect on their purchasing decisions.
 What a great reason to refresh online content!
 How can you do that?
 For instance, a part of your blog content might focus on important product information that helps visitors make a purchase decision.
-Or you might have created long product categories descriptions.
+Or you might have created long product category descriptions.
 The benefits of repurposing these texts into Interactive Experiences are countless!

 2. Create your Product Recommender

 Write down all the questions you want to ask and the products you wish to promote at the end.
 Make sure to have the following aspects clear: